 Robust Trajectory Optimization over Uncertain Terrain with Stochastic Complementarity

-The source code introduces the implementation of a robust contact-implicit trajectory optimization algorithm for locomotion problems that model uncertainty stemming from the terrain and design corresponding risk-sensitive objectives under the framework of contact-implicit trajectory optimization.
+The source code introduces the implementation of a robust contact-implicit trajectory optimization (paper link) for locomotion problems that model uncertainty stemming from the terrain and design corresponding risk-sensitive objectives under the framework of contact-implicit trajectory optimization.
 The code consists of three components:

 - The trajectoryOptimization directory contains class definitions that implement contact implicit trajectory optimization with nonlinear complementarity constraints and with the proposed robust approach.
 These classes interface with Drake and SNOPT to solve trajectory optimization problems and are designed to work with a variety of rigid body models and terrains.
 The solutions returned by these classes include the optimized trajectories, stored as Drake Piecewise Polynomial Trajectories, as well as information provided by SNOPT about the quality of the solutions.
 There are also several helper functions for recording and storing optimization parameters and settings between runs.